Master of Advanced Studies (MAS) in Veterinary Medicine

 These cases shall address state of the art diagnostics and treatment of neurological diseases.

+Published case reports, (published during enrolment in the program) can also be submitted.
+An oral presentation of one selected case must be presented in an approved format.
 Each case report is evaluated and graded by the examination board.
 A passing grade has to be obtained.
-Detailed instructions and examples are provided for download below.
+Detailed instructions and examples are provided below.

 An exam must be passed for each course.
 Examinations are conducted at the end of each semester.
 Exams can be taken at any of the bi-annual examination sessions offered during enrolment in the program.
 They may be spread over several sessions or taken together at one single session.
 The exams consist of multiple choice questions, examination of appropriate clinical cases or pictures related to the subject(s) covered in that course.
 A passing grade of 50 % has to be obtained.

 The minimum time requirement of a Master’s program is three years, but generally the program extends over a period of up to five years.
 An additional year can be granted upon request and approval by the committee.
 An applicant can enter the Master’s program immediately after graduating from veterinary school but the Master’s degree can only be obtained when the applicant has been practicing small animal veterinary medicine for at least 4 years since obtaining her/his veterinary degree.